On Networking.

 BNI includes educational segments, mentorship, and business-building workshops, making it a learning opportunity as well as a networking event.

-On the Challenges: When BNI might not be the right fit
+On the Challenges: when BNI might not be the right fit

 BNI is not a one-size-fits-all solution.
 It requires a significant investment of time, energy, and money.
 Here’s why some businesses may struggle with it: